Selling tech isn’t always the easiest exercise.

-In fact, we’ve booked sales calls with American Express, Bank of America, United States Air Force, Amway, and even Yelp
+At Salesbread, we have helped our tech clients book calls with American express, Bank of America, United States Air Force, Amway and even Yelp.

-(And if doing the lead generation yourself seems too time-consuming, you could always hop on a free 15-minute consultation call with Salesbread.
-See how we can help your business generate 1 qualified lead per day (minimum) for less than the price of a full-time sales rep.)
+(And if doing the lead generation yourself seems too time-consuming, you could always hop on a free 15-minute strategy session with Salesbread.
+We would love to help you find high quality leads that close.)

 If you’re selling technology, your price point is going to dictate your lead generation approach.

-Anything enterprise tech, where you’re selling something that’s 20 grand and up, you need to respect the sales process and realize that it will be several months, or in some cases even a few years before these big contracts close.
+Anything that could be considered enterprise tech, (where you’re selling something that’s 20 grand and up) you need to respect the sales process and realize that it will be several months, or in some cases even a few years before these big contracts close.

 Especially if you’re going after fortune 500 companies.

-If you are selling a product in a lower price bracket, you might then spend a little less time on ultra personalization in your outreach strategy whether it’s for Linkedin outreach or cold email.
+If you are selling a product in a lower price bracket, you might spend a little less time on ultra personalization in your outreach strategy whether it’s for LinkedIn outreach or cold email.

 For example, you could send a quick survey, or send a very simple email, like below: